django-cms/django-cms-mgmt/association/board.md

     - Guiding and overseeing the bookkeeping of the association to ensure that the finances of the dCA are in order and records are properly kept
     - adress any legal risks
 - Operations
-    - Prepare and execute the annual general assembly
+    - Prepare and execute the annual [General Assembly](/association/general-assembly.md)
     - Attend and contribute to Leadership Team meetings and additional Board meetings
     - Oversee, and contribute to, recruiting for the Leadership Team and the Fellowship Program
     - Oversee the community work groups